-For instance, a knee-crusher utilised the same mechanism as a thumbscrew and was usually used to crush the knees of the victim.
+For instance, a knee-crusher utilized the same mechanism as a thumbscrew and was mainly used to crush the knees of the victim.
 A head-crusher was more lethal and was used to crush the head of the victim.

-For maximum pain, the torturers crushed the victim’s fingers one by one so that the crushing of each finger made the victims suffering excruciating.
-Since the victim neither died nor passed out in most cases, the tool was considered effective in extracting confessions and any other information from the victims.
+For maximum pain, the torturers crushed the victim’s fingers one by one so that the crushing of each finger made the victim’s suffering excruciating.
+Since the victim neither died nor fainted in most cases, the tool was considered effective in extracting confessions and any other information from the victims.

-Typically, a thumbscrew comprised of three vertical bars.
-A wooden bar was affixed to the top of these three bars which were spaced at a distance.
-A second bar, not fixed, was slung into the bars with the help of three holes in it.
-When the victim was meant to be tortured, his fingers were placed between the fixed bar and the loose bar.
+When the victim was ready to be tortured, his fingers were placed between the fixed bar and the loose bar.
 The loose bar was then steadily tightened along the length of the vertical bars until it was tightly held against the fingers of the victim.
-The bar was then steadily tightened and the more it was tightened, the more the fingers of the victim got crushed.
-Although the device was small and very simply, it was effective enough to crush the bones of the fingers.

-One of the most common victims of thumbscrew torture were alleged heretics or blasphemers.
+One of the most common victims of thumbscrew torture was alleged heretics or blasphemers.
 The inquisitors first attempted to extract confessions from these victims before presenting them for trial and sentencing.
 So they made use of the thumbscrew to extract forced confessions from these victims.